Age of consent in Africa: Mauritius

 The age of consent in Mauritius is 16 regardless of sexual orientation and/or gender.

 Article 249 'Rape, attempt upon chastity and illegal sexual intercourse' of the Penal Code:

 (...)
 Any person who has sexual intercourse with a female under the age of sixteen (16), even with consent, shall be liable to penal servitude not exceeding ten (10) years.

 Madeira (Portugal)

 The age of consent in Madeira is 14 years, regardless of sexual orientation and/or gender, as it is under Portuguese sovereignty.

 Morocco

 Premarital sex is illegal in Morocco, with punishment of 1 month to 1 year's imprisonment (Penal Code Article 490).

 The legal age for marriage is 18, and Art.
 484 of the Penal Code provides harsher penalties (2–5 years) for committing sexual acts without violence on a victim younger than 18.

 Mozambique

-The age of consent is 18 regardless of sexual orientation and/or gender.
+The age of consent in Mozambique is 16, regardless of sexual orientation and/or gender, as specified by the 2019 Penal Code.

+Article 203 of which prohibits sexual acts (with or without violence) with a person under 16 years of age, while Article 202 provides for lengthier sentences for offences committed against children under the age of 12.
+The relevant sections (as translated) reading as follows: